-Central Hall enlisted the help of Ampetronic, a Listen Technologies partner, to demonstrate ListenIR.
+Central Hall enlisted the help of Listen Technologies, to demonstrate ListenIR.
 With RF-like sound, twice the power and coverage, ListenIR transmits clear, focused audio delivered privately to the intended audience.
-Upon a thorough analysis of the space, Ampetronic determined that a single LT-84 Transmitter/Radiator combo and iDSP receivers would be sufficient to cover nearly the entire room (capacity of more than 2,000 people).
+Upon a thorough analysis of the space, it was determined that a single LT-84 Transmitter/Radiator combo and iDSP receivers would be sufficient to cover nearly the entire room (capacity of more than 2,000 people).
 Having minimal equipment to install was important because Central Hall is a Grade II listed building, which identifies that buildings of special interest be preserved.

 To ensure excellent service, Central Hall’s in-house production partners White Light Ltd. decided to install two expansion radiators so every seat would have exceptional reception.

 Central Hall has used a portable infrared system to provide assistive listening to other smaller breakout rooms and areas within the facility, again providing an unparalleled quality of service and enhanced audio experience to visitors with hearing loss.